 Best for Customer Service: Farmers

-Farmers Insurance achieved a 5/5 rating by ConsumersAdvocate.org, a 3.9-star rating from Consumer Affairs, and has been accredited by the Better Business Bureau since 1951, currently holding an A+ rating.
+Farmers Insurance achieved a 5/5 rating by ConsumersAdvocate.org, and has been accredited by the Better Business Bureau since 1951, currently holding an A+ rating.
 In business since 1928, the company has an AM Best rating of B++ (Good), showing that it is financially stable and able to pay claims.

 The company does not offer a claim-free discount for home or earthquake insurance, but it does offer a multi-line discount and bundling discounts if you also purchase home and auto insurance.
 You may also be able to save money on your earthquake policy by increasing your deductible; just make sure you can cover the cost of your deductible if you need to make a claim.

 The Farmers website makes it easy to adjust your coverage levels, file and track claims, and make payments online.
 If you prefer, you can file a claim by phone, with representatives standing by 24/7.
 Farmers is also renowned for its disaster claims service and may dispatch its Mobile Claims Center to your community if you experience an earthquake.
 These are the reasons we chose it as our best option for customer service.